 Just Stop Oil protesters target London petrol stations

-The group has repeatedly protested against oil use in recent days, including at service stations on the M25 motorway.
+The group has repeatedly protested against oil use in recent days, including at service stations on the M25.

 In some locations, activists rendered fuel pumps unusable by breaking their display glass or covering them with spray paint.